-In 2017, the Colombian economy is expected to continue adjusting to the lower levels in the terms of trade in such a way that the fiscal, external, and relative price adjustments, together with policy measures, allow for macroeconomic imbalances to disappear during the year.
+he Colombian macroeconomic imbalances are expected to continue adjusting in 2017.
+The country's growth must be consistent with a lower level in the terms of trade and deterioration of the national income.
 This adjustment could be alleviated by: better expected external and domestic conditions, given the improvement in developed and emerging economies; the relative recovery of the prices of commodities, mainly oil; the better performance of some of the country's trading partners; and the fading effects of El Niño and accumulated depreciation of the peso on inflation.